-The federal constitution came about as the result of a constitutional convention held in Philadelphia during the summer of 1787.64 In addition to producing the Constitution itself, the convention produced various bits of work product.
+The federal constitution came about as the result of a constitutional convention held in Philadelphia during the summer of 1787.80 In addition to producing the Constitution itself, the convention produced various bits of work product.
 The bits of work product were later collected by historians and published as compilations.
-The most comprehensive and widespread of the compilations is Max Farrand's The Records of the Federal Convention of 1789.65 Following the convention, the Constitution faced a tough ratification campaign, which saw three of the convention delegates66 publish a series of essays arguing for ratification.
-Collectively those essays form the Federalist Papers,67 and judges deem them good expressions of framer intent.
-Furthermore, a historian named Jonathan Elliot collected documentation from the ratification debates that took place in the various state ratification conventions and published them in a work entitled The Debates in the Several State Conventions on the Adoption of the Federal Constitution (or Elliott's Debates for short).68 Together, these three works make researching federal framers' intent relatively straight-forward, and researchers may find all three titles on the Library of Congress's website (as well as in virtually every library system in the United States).
+The most comprehensive and widespread of the compilations is Max Farrand's The Records of the Federal Convention of 1789.81 Following the convention, the Constitution faced a tough ratification campaign, which saw three of the convention delegates82 publish a series of essays arguing for ratification.
+Collectively those essays form the Federalist Papers,83 and judges deem them good expressions of framer intent.
+Furthermore, a historian named Jonathan Elliot collected documentation from the ratification debates that took place in the various state ratification conventions and published them in a work entitled The Debates in the Several State Conventions on the Adoption of the Federal Constitution (or Elliott's Debates for short).84 Together, these three works make researching federal framers' intent relatively straight-forward, and researchers may find all three titles on the Library of Congress's website (as well as in virtually every library system in the United States).

 State constitutions often feature similar documentations of history in terms of convention proceedings, but the availability of the proceedings may vary by state.
 Furthermore, many states have adopted different constitutions at different times, and so there may be more than one convention's proceedings available.
-To research state constitutional
+To research state constitutional history, a researcher should contact a reference librarian in his state of interest.

-64 See Catherine Drinker Bowen, Miracle at Philadelphia: the Story of the Constitutional Convention, May to September, 1787 (1966).
+80 See Catherine Drinker Bowen, Miracle at Philadelphia: the Story of the Constitutional Convention, May to September, 1787 (1966).

-65 Max Farrand, The Records of the Federal Convention of 1789 (1911).
+$^{^{81}}$ Max Farrand, The Records of the Federal Convention of 1789 (1911).

-66 Alexander Hamilton, James Madison, and John Jay.
+82 Alexander Hamilton, James Madison, and John Jay.

-$^{^{67}}$ THE FEDERALIST Nos.
+$^{^{\}rm 83}$ THE FEDERALIST Nos.
 1-85 (Alexander Hamilton, James Madison, and John Jay).